top of page

 • Difficulty starting and completing tasks

-To obtain a comprehensive assessment of an individual's functioning, a typical ADHD assessment would include a cognitive and academic test and examining executive functioning and symptoms of hyperactivity/impulsivity and inattention.
-A cognitive and academic test is not necessary to diagnose ADHD, however, gathering further information about a student's cognitive and academic strengths and areas of need can help develop supports and strategies for school.
+To obtain a comprehensive understanding of an individual’s functioning, an ADHD assessment may include a combination of interviews, standardized questionnaires, and, in some cases, cognitive and academic testing, as well as an examination of executive functioning and symptoms of inattention and hyperactivity/impulsivity.
+While cognitive and academic testing is not required to diagnose ADHD, it can provide valuable information about a student’s learning profile and help guide recommendations and supports for school.

 Support Your Child's Well-being